 Tommy Jarvis goes to the graveyard to get rid of Jason Voorhees' body once and for all, but inadvertently brings him back to life instead.
 The newly revived killer once again seeks revenge, and Tommy may be the only one who can defeat him.

-One summer at Camp Crystal Lake, a group of young counselors begin to get ready to lead campers.
-Unfortunately for the former, someone isn't happy about what's going on in the camp and enjoys playing kill the counselor.
+One summer at Camp Crystal Lake, a group of young counselors get ready to lead campers.
+Unfortunately, someone isn't happy about what's going on in the camp and enjoys playing Kill the Counselor.
 As bodies fall to the ground in the camp, no one is safe.Written by

 31 of 49 people found this review helpful.

 Was this review helpful to you?